COMPONENTS OF AN IEP

 English learners (EL), including EL students with disabilities, who have not been enrolled for a full academic year in United States schools may be exempted from one administration of the reading assessment used for AYP reporting (i.e., the Statewide Assessments in Reading).
 All EL students are required to take the math portion of the statewide assessments.

-The IEP team must determine and document how the student (except individuals incarcerated in an adult correctional facility) will participate in districtwide assessments.
+The IEP team must determine and document how the learner (except individuals incarcerated in an adult correctional facility) will participate in districtwide assessments.

-The IEP team must decide whether the student:
+The IEP team must decide whether the learner:

 - Can participate without accommodations